 Here are 11 baby boy and baby girl names that mean “thankful,” “grateful” and “blessed.”

 A pretty Welsh name with blessed in its meaning.
 The poet Dylan Thomas named his daughter Aeronwy Bryn.

-The Hebrew name meaning happy and blessed was worn by a son of Jacob in the Old Testament and is very much on the rise at the moment, ranking in the Top 75 and at Number 5 on Nameberry, loved for its handsome nickname Ash.
+The Hebrew name meaning happy and blessed was worn by a son of Jacob in the Old Testament and is very much on the rise at the moment, ranking in the Top 75 and at Number 5 on Nameberry, and loved for its handsome nickname Ash.
 Used by several celebs, Ashers have also appeared on Gossip Girl and Gilmore Girls.

 A Hebrew name meaning blessed (as does the related Barack), Baruch has been largely associated in the past with the eminent Dutch philosopher of Portuguese origin Baruch Spinoza, and as the surname of eminent one-time presidential advisor Bernard Baruch.
 It is rarely heard outside the Jewish community.

 Another name meaning blessed is the newly fashionable Benedict, given a big boost from Mr. Cumberbatch.
 It is saintly, papal and Shakespearean (Much Ado About Nothing) and now #450 on Nameberry.

-In addition to meaning Grace, these names also connect to the word thanks and would make a lovely choice for a late November babe.
+In addition to meaning Grace, these names also connect to the word thanks and would make a lovely choice for a late November baby.

-A rarely heard Latinate name supremely blessed, making an interesting addition to the category of other Roman names.
+A rarely heard Latinate name, meaning supremely blessed, makes an interesting addition to the category of other Roman names.
 There was an early Egyptian saint known as Macarius the Great and the name has many other religious connections.
-International variations include Makarios )(Greek), Macario (Italian and Portugues, Makar (Russian and Kari/Karri (Finnish).
+International variations include Makarios (Greek), Macario (Italian and Portuguese), Makar (Russian) and Kari/Karri (Finnish).